 Val d’Isere has the enviable position of being known worldwide as one of the most iconic resorts on the planet.
-A lively main town centre area is where most of the action happens.
-While the two smaller villages of La Daille and Le Fornet at either end complete the resort.
+A lively main town centre area is where most of the apres-ski action happen – with two smaller villages of La Daille and Le Fornet at either end completing the resort.

 A huge number of British and Scandinavian holidaymakers swell Val d’Isere’s population during the winter months.
 This provides the party atmosphere which the resort is renowned for.
 Although labelled as expensive and elitist by some, there are plenty of more affordable and relaxing amenities to be found.
 It’s not all Moet champagne and caviar, but it certainly can be if you want it.

 Val d’Isere’s first ski lift was built way back in the 1930s.
 The resort’s popularity was secured following local resident Jean-Claude Killy’s success in the 1968 Grenoble Olympics.
 Although originally from Alsace, locals were so pleased with his performance that they named the large Espace Killy ski area after him.